vigneshraaj19/vigneshraaj19/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=vigneshraaj19" alt="vigneshraaj19" /></a> </p>

-- 🌱 I’m currently learning **HTML,CSS,ReactJS,NodeJS,Express,MongoDB**
+- 🌱   I’m currently Working in Pearlcon Technology as a MERN stack developer

+- 🌱 Learning **HTML,CSS,ReactJS,NodeJS,Express,MongoDB**

 - 👨‍💻 All of my projects are available at [http://vigneshraaj.in/](http://vigneshraaj.in/)